V-Sekai/manuals/docs/proposals/VSEK-019-k3s-setup.md

 ## Derivative License

-Copyright (c) 2014-2019 Godot Engine contributors.
+Copyright (c) 2020-2021 V-Sekai and Godot Engine contributors.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal